Presenting your value to win tenders

 3. Personal

 Buyers decisions can be based on how your offer may benefit them personally.
-For example:
+They might consider:

 • Do I like you and will I enjoy working with you?